 The Nasdaq gained on Monday after positive broker comments lifted large-cap technology shares, though sustained worries about Europe's banking system restrained the Dow and the S&P 500.

-Tech stocks were led higher by Apple Inc , up 3.2percent at $250.01 after Morgan Stanley raised its price target on the stock by $35 to $310 and added the company to its Best Ideas list.
+Apple Inc rose 3.4 percent to $250.45 and led tech stocks higher after Morgan Stanley raised its price target on the stock by $35 to $310 and added the company to its Best Ideas list.

 Stocks have corrected sharply in recent weeks on fears of possible sovereign debt default in Europe.
-This past weekend, the Bank of Spain took over a small savings bank, CajaSur, a reminder that the difficulties have not receded.
+This past weekend, the Bank of Spain took over a small savings bank, CajaSur, a reminder that funding issues in Europe's financial sector have not receded.

-Citigroup bucked the trend in banks, gaining 3.7 percent to $3.89 after Goldman upgraded the bank to buy from neutral.
-Goldman also cut Wells Fargo & Co to neutral from buy, sending the stock down 3 percent to $29.19.
+Citigroup bucked the trend in banks, gaining 4.3 percent to $3.91 after Goldman Sachs upgraded the bank to buy from neutral.
+Goldman also cut Wells Fargo & Co to neutral from buy, sending the stock down 3.2 percent to $29.14.

-In deal news, International Business Machines Corp plans to buy Sterling Commerce from AT&T Inc for about $1.4 billion in cash, while Gentiva Health Services agreed to buy Odyssey HealthCare Inc for about $1 billion.
+International Business Machines Corp plans to buy Sterling Commerce from AT&T Inc for about $1.4 billion in cash, and Gentiva Health Services agreed to buy Odyssey HealthCare Inc for about $1 billion.

-Campbell Soup Co posted a better-than-expected profit on higher sales in its key U.S. soup market and forecast full-year earnings at the high end of its target, but the stock shed 0.2 percent to $35.40.
+Campbell Soup Co posted a better-than-expected profit on higher sales in its key U.S. soup market and forecast full-year earnings at the high end of its target.
+The stock edged 0.2 percent higher to $35.56.